 Introduction

-The term is America Dream is meant for immigrants who want to fulfill their dream of better future, educational and job opportunities when the settle in America.
+The term American Dream is meant for immigrants who want to fulfil their dream of a better future and educational and job opportunities when they settle in America.
 The first text chosen for analysis of this issue is written by Bharati Mukherjee, who was born in Calcutta, India and moved to Iowa, America for studies.
 The second text is written by Paul Krugman, a New York Times writer and a professor at Princeton who wrote the article “The Death of Horatio Alger” that describes the dream of working with will and determination was crushed by America by giving the example of Horatio Alger.
-The paper is aimed to provide a midway solution to both texts by describing how continuous struggle can help achieve the American dream, but the improvement in the government policies and opportunities for the immigrants is essential for this process.
+The paper aims to provide a midway solution to both texts by describing how continuous struggle can help achieve the American dream, but the improvement in government policies and opportunities for immigrants is essential for this process.

 Discussion

-Bharati Mukherjee in her article “American Dreamer” describes how her first racial segregation experience in Canada forced her to leave the country.
+Bharati Mukherjee, in her article “American Dreamer”, describes how her first racial segregation experience in Canada forced her to leave the country.
 She claims from her experience that America blames multiculturism and people from other countries as a cause of her social and economic problems.
 She also believes that to be an active part of American society it is necessary to flourish Americanism inside yourself and be a part of the society to escape the marginalized ethnic communities.
 “We must think of American culture and nationhood as a constantly re-forming, transmogrifying “we.”…” (Mukherjee, n.p).
-This sentence sums up her argument of adapting American culture and be transformed into an active American
+This sentence sums up her argument of adapting American culture and being transformed into an active American.

-Paul Krugman’s by using the example of Horatio Alger, who was a believer that will and determinism can rise a person financial status from poor to middle class.
-Kruger’s main point in support of his argument is the rich community that is being richer every day.
-He said “…whereby a small group of wealthy but untalented children controls vast segments of the US economy and penniless, talented children simply can’t compete.”
+Paul Krugman used the example of Horatio Alger, who was a believer that will and determinism can raise a person’s financial status from poor to middle class.
+Kruger’s main point in support of his argument is the rich community that is getting richer every day.
+He said, “…whereby a small group of wealthy but untalented children controls vast segments of the US economy and penniless, talented children simply can’t compete.”
 (Krugman, n.p).
 The statement means the control will still remain in the hands of untalented Americans rather than talented immigrants.
-He also mentioned that the income of these communities is increasing while that of the poor communities it is falling every year.
-Krugman claims that people who tried their best to improve their financial status still did not manage to achieve their goal.
+He also mentioned that the income of these communities is increasing while that of the poor communities is falling every year.
+Krugman claims that people who tried their best to improve their financial status still did not manage to achieve their goals.
 In light of his arguments, he claims that it is nearly impossible for a financially poor community to elevate their status no matter how hard they try.

 Solution

 The solution to the issue of fulfilling the American dream needs a little help from both articles.
-To elevate the social and financial status of marginalized communities the people of these communities have to try hard to compete with the potentially stable and rich people.
-But the solution also demands governments to play part in protecting their immigrants and neglected communities, to elevate their financial status and providing them opportunities to come in the front and prove themselves.
+To elevate the social and financial status of marginalized communities, the people of these communities have to try hard to compete with the potentially stable and rich people.
+But the solution also demands governments play a part in protecting their immigrants and neglected communities, elevate their financial status and provide them opportunities to come to the front and prove themselves.

 Conclusion